pajtai/grunt-reveal-jade/README.md

 using [Grunt](http://gruntjs.com/).

-The idea is that all you have to include is `grunt-reveal-jade` as a dependency, and you can simply create slides in a Jade file, livereload as you edit, and pick themes (and down the road other Reveal options) in your Gruntfile.
+The idea is that all you have to include is `grunt-reveal-jade` as a dependency, and you can simply create slides in a Jade file.
+Modify your Gruntfile, and you can get livereload, etc. going too.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`